Leaders of the anti-vaccine movement used 'Stop the Steal' crusade to advance their own conspiracy theories - KESQ

 In the wake of Trump’s electoral defeat, some leaders of the anti-vaccine movement latched onto the “Stop the Steal” crusade, advancing their own conspiratorial claims and, in some cases, promoting private business ventures, CNN has found.
 Some prominent anti-vaxxers say they directly coordinated with organizers of the DC rallies in January and pushed their message at other MAGA demonstrations, and on pro-Trump podcasts and social media platforms.

-The anti-vaccine message may have found a particularly receptive audience among some fervent Trump supporters, many of whom flaunt wearing masks and contend the lethalness of the virus is overblown.
+The anti-vaccine message may have found a particularly receptive audience among some fervent Trump supporters, many of whom flout wearing masks and contend the lethality of the virus is overblown.

 “It’s marketing at a basic sales level,” said Imran Ahmed, CEO of the Center for Countering Digital Hate, which has analyzed the strategies of anti-vaccine advocates.
 “Conspiracism that allows you to connect anything together if you want to, because it doesn’t require fact.”